martsInDenIs/bimp-chat/README.md

 * DATABASE_NAME - the name of the database to be worked with.

 # OpenAPI
 You can use [OpenAPI(online)](https://editor.swagger.io/) to make requests to the server.
 Just copy content from the `swagger.yaml` file and paste it to the Swagger editor.
+Please note, if you change PORT and HOST in the `.env` file, you need to change host/port it in the `swagger.yaml` too.

 # Ways to improve
 1. Creating indexes for the database when the system load increases.